PyTables/PyTables/README.txt

 It is built on top of the HDF5 library and the NumPy package.
-It features an object-oriented interface that, combined with C extensions for the performance-critical parts of the code (generated using Pyrex), makes it a fast, yet extremely easy to use tool for interactively save and retrieve very large amounts of data.
+It features an object-oriented interface that, combined with C extensions for the performance-critical parts of the code (generated using Cython), makes it a fast, yet extremely easy to use tool for interactively save and retrieve very large amounts of data.
 One important feature of PyTables is that it optimizes memory and disk resources so that they take much less space (between a factor 3 to 5,